Federated Foundation Language Model Post-Training Should Focus on Open-Source Models: Introduction

-\textbf{Our position is that research on federated foundation language model post-training should focus on open-source models.} Using black-box models for post-training in FL makes clients rely on third-party services, introducing significant drawbacks such as potential data leakage, reduced transparency, and diminishing client autonomy that undermine the advantages of using FL. \emph{This is critical, as it contradicts the fundamental goals and principles of FL.} Moreover, black-box models can only be accessed via a provided API -- mostly via text in natural language, making them difficult to optimize as required.
-In contrast, open-source models provide access to model weights and architecture's source code and documentation.
-These models offer transparency, control, and alignment with the privacy-preserving principles of FL.
+\textbf{Our opinion is that federated foundation language model post-training should focus on open-source models.} Using black-box models makes clients rely on third-party services, introducing significant drawbacks such as potential data leakage, reduced transparency, and diminishing client autonomy that undermine the advantages of using FL. \emph{This is critical as it contradicts the fundamental goals and principles of FL.} Open-source models offer transparency, control, and alignment with the privacy-preserving principles of FL.
 They enable the use of robust privacy mechanisms, effective optimization techniques, and promote ethical AI development.
 This enhances the autonomy and sovereignty of clients over their data.

-Our position is in line with similar statements from various groups of academia and industry that argue in favor of using open-source models \emph{in general}~\citep{manchanda2025opensourceadvantagelarge, floridi2025open}.
-The particular focus of this position paper is on the combination of FL with black-box models, which is a new research trend that we think should be more critically assessed.
-As there are different definitions of open-source foundation models, and there is no broad consensus on all the details of an open-source definition yet, we analyze this question in detail.
-In particular, we investigate various aspects of openness in light of their alignment with the goals of FL, such as privacy and autonomy.
-Our findings suggest that the most critical aspects are the openness of model weights and code, followed by restrictive licenses, while the openness of pre-training data is a less critical concern for federated post-training.
+Our opinion is in line with similar statements from various groups in academia and industry that argue in favor of using open-source models \emph{in general}\cite{manchanda2025opensourceadvantagelarge,floridi2025open}.
+The particular focus of this paper is on the combination of \textbf{open-source vs. black-box models in federated post-training}, which is a question that requires more attention in the community.

+We make the following \textbf{contributions}.
+(1) We provide a detailed classification and analysis of the degree of openness of foundation language models, and their relation to federated post-training methods.
+(2) We critically discuss and analyze the implications of federated post-training of \emph{black-box} and \emph{gray-box} models.
+(3) We provide arguments for focusing on open models, showing that they support the core principles and motivations of federated learning better.
+(4) We perform a security and privacy analysis of federated post-training for different models and methods.
+(5) We provide a guide to select the most suitable type of foundation model (from open to closed) based on relevant decision criteria.